-The following sections outline the essential contents of each group in the CMX MIB in the order in which the groups occur in the CMX MIB (see figure 27).
+The following sections outline the essential contents of each group in the CMX MIB in the order in which the groups occur in the CMX MIB (see figure 38).
 The focus is on describing the purpose and interrelationships of the various object classes, without going into details.
 You will find more information on the object classes in the inline descriptions of the ASN.1 module cmx.asn1.

-11.2.5.1 The CMX MIB group cmxldent
+11.2.5.1 The CMX MIB group cmxIdent

-This MIB group contains three object types with general product and version information on the UNIX communications manager (cmxProductDescr) and the CMX agent (cmxSnmpDescr).
+This MIB group contains three object types with general product and version information on CMX (cmxProductDescr) and the CMX agent (cmxSnmpDescr).